Skip to content

 node comes with its own package manager, npm, but many projects these days use an alternative, yarn.

-You can install yarn by running:
+You can just hit enter to install yarn and continue.

 Sign up for free to join this conversation on GitHub.
 Already have an account?
 Sign in to comment